 Magnetic contactor for each step of control (for three-phase coils).

-Direct Digital Controls: Single-package unitary controller and actuator specified in Division 25 Section ""Building Automation System (BAS) General"."
+Direct Digital Controls: Single-package unitary controller and actuator specified in Division 25 Section "Building Automation System (BAS) General".

 SHUTOFF, SINGLE-DUCT AIR TERMINAL UNITS

 Manufacturers: Subject to compliance with requirements, available manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following: